CHAPTER 216C. ENERGY PLANNING AND CONSERVATION

 to recover amounts paid by utilities under this section.
 All amounts assessed under this section are

-in addition to amounts appropriated to the commission and the department by other law.
+in addition to amounts appropriated to the commission by other law.

 Subd.
 3. Assessment and appropriation.